What is infertility?

 Did you Know?

-- 17% of Albertans struggle with infertility, in addition to the many others who require fertility treatments to build their families for other reasons.
+- About 250,000 of Albertans struggle with infertility, in addition to the many others who require fertility treatments to build their families for other reasons.

 - The majority of Alberta employers do not include fertility and family building in their employee health benefits.